open-ephys/gui-docs/source/User-Manual/Plugins/Spike-Sorter.rst

 Plugin configuration
 #####################

-In order to use the Spike Sorter, you must have at least upstream plugin that generates spikes.
+In order to use the Spike Sorter, you must have at least one upstream plugin that generates spikes.
 Currently, the only plugin capable of generating spikes is the :ref:`spikedetector`.
 Please refer to that plugin's documentation page to understand how to create and configure electrodes.

 Downstream plugins will be able to access the :code:`sortedId` for all spikes that pass through the Spike Sorter.
 Note that these IDs will only be written to disk by Record Nodes that are placed to the *right* of the Spike Sorter.